 Dirty filters block airflow and can cause your system to run for longer periods of time, and keep it from operating properly.

-4. Turn Down Water Heater Temperature/Turn Up Thermostat
+4. Turn Down the Water Heater Temperature/Turn Up Thermostat

 Hot showers feel great when the temperatures start to drop.
 But a change of your habits and the turn of a dial can help you save money on both your energy and water bill.